jggrandi/DataAnalysis3DController/README.md

 # How this repository is organized

-Each branch correspond to a specific data analysis
+Each branch correspond to a specific data collected

 1. PortasAbertasGame: Data analysis of the pilot test performed in the Portas Abertas event.
 It was a stacking blocks game.
-2. SUI: Data analysis of the user experiment applied for Symposium on Spatial User Interaction event.
+2. CHI: Data analysis of the user experiment applied for CHI Conference.
+3. SVR: Data collected in the SVR Symposium